About PRAMS (Pregnancy Risk Assessment Monitoring System)

 2016 PRAMS-like Survey

 The 2016 SD PRAMS-like survey data collection closed mid-July 2017!
-After finalizing our data analysis, we hope to build on the results found through the 2014 SD PRAMS-like survey with the findings from the 2016 survey.
-Once finalized, a copy of the 2016 SD PRAMS-like report will be available on the SDDOH website under the Health Data & Statistics area.
+After finalizing our data analysis, we now hope to build on the results found through the 2014 SD PRAMS-like survey with the findings from the 2016 survey.
+A finalized copy of the 2016 SD PRAMS-like report is available on the SDDOH website under the Health Data & Statistics area.

 The 2016 survey was the second iteration of the first ever statewide SD PRAMS-like survey.
 For 2016, the booklet design was changed and contains updated questions from those used in the 2014 survey booklet.
 As in 2014, with the first ever statewide PRAMS-like survey, the 2016 PRAMS-like survey was sent to a randomly selected sample of South Dakota resident moms who deliver a baby in 2016.
 Only a sample of women giving birth in 2016 will be asked to complete the survey.
 The women who completed and returned this survey helped us collect important public health information, and we thank them.
 The randomly selected sample of women chosen allow for collected data to represent the state’s population.